ALIRAZA17/MAD-Quiz/README.md

 # MAD Quiz

-A flutter app having login screen with a home page and focused mainly towards navigating to a new screen and transferring data between them.
+A Flutter App having Login screen with a Home Page and focused mainly towards navigating to a new screen and transferring data between them.